-Using a single prover to check proofs coming from different provers naturally led to investigate how these proofs could interact one with another.
-This issue is of prime importance because developments in proof systems are getting bigger and, unlike other communities in computer science, the proof-checking community has given little effort in the direction of standardization and interoperability.
-On a longer term we believe that, for each proof, we should be able to identify the systems in which it can be expressed.
+Using a single prover to check proofs coming from different provers naturally leads to investigate how these proofs can interact one with another.
+This issue is of prime importance because developments in proof systems are getting bigger and, unlike other communities in computer science, the proof checking community has given little effort in the direction of standardization and interoperability.